JeremyStubbs/Cancer_vaccine_UV_Laser/README.md

 Immunotherapy, Antibody, Granulocytes, Eosinophils, Neutrophils, NK cells, T-cells, Crispr

 **Introduction**
 Cancer immunotherapy has revolutionized oncology, yet challenges remain in the development of effective, personalized vaccines.
-This proposal explores the use of lithography technology to generate tumor cell fragments from pathology slices.
+This proposal explores the use of lithography technology to generate tumor cell fragments.
 Lithography is the use of collimated light i.e. lasers with a photomask to etch a pattern on a substrate.
 Chemically optimized and purified fragments would be injected with adjuvants.
-The photomask grid pattern dictates fragment size whose optimal dimensions can be determined empirically.
-Precise molecular disruption exposes native tumor antigens that retain all post-translational modifications unlike another leading cancer vaccine approach – mRNA.
+The photomask pattern dictates fragment size whose optimal dimensions can be determined empirically.
+Precise molecular disruption exposes native tumor antigens that retain all post-translational modifications.
 Furthermore, if feasible the strategy would be cheap and scalable.
-Existing technology allows for UV, X-ray, and possibly IR systems to be evaluated.

 **Background and Rationale**

-In situ vaccination following radiation therapy represents a promising therapeutic strategy that has demonstrated encouraging clinical outcomes. \[5\] However, this is a highly variable process.
-It’s not clear that radiation produces consistent sized tumor-associated antigen (TAA) fragments.
-In addition, the highly inflammatory state post-radiation which includes neutrophils who release digestive enzymes may compromise the chemical integrity of fragments, limiting the precision of the immune response

-Past attempts for antigen preparation for autologous cancer vaccines have generally relied on enzymatic digestion or mechanical disruption (sonication) of biopsy samples.
-This is also relatively crude for its lack of ability to make precise sized fragments that maintain the native form of macromolecules.

-A slight improvement is a strategy called “Fragment Autoantigens Stimulated T‐Cell‐Immunotherapy (FAST).”
-They used x-rays to kill and fragment tumor cells from a biopsy \[2\] This was not an inspiration for me; I found it after I started writing my proposal.
-But, it is worth mentioning that it kind of uses the same ingredients: light to fragment tissue for a vaccine, only I think the frequency should be UV and it should use a photomask.

-My novel thought was to use UV lithography.
-UV lithography is the use of a UV laser with a photomask (something that selectively blocks light) to etch patterns on a substrate.
-It is widely used in the semiconductor industry.
-The same principles can be applied to fragment tumor-associated antigens in a controlled manner, ensuring the generation of appropriately sized glycopeptides that antigen presenting cells (APC) can process and present on major histocompatibility complexes (MHC).

-Compared to the aforementioned techniques, it may offer greater control over antigen integrity, size and immunogenicity.
-The main differences between this new approach and in situ vaccination following radiation therapy are location of light exposure (inside vs outside the patient) and frequency of light (UV vs Ionizing radiation).
-The possible advantages are: greater control over antigen size, the option to filter unwanted material, the option to chemically optimize the fragments (optimize immunogenicity, optimize stability of fragments), and the ability to better avoid inflammatory degradation either by chemical optimization (adducts, liposomes, hydrogels) or ex-vivo priming of antigen presenting cells (APCs).
+Autologous cancer vaccines based on tumor cell lysates have gained renewed scientific interest due to their potential to present a broad range of tumor-associated antigens in their native form.
+As noted in Diao et al. (2023), whole tumor lysate-based cancer vaccines are appealing because they contain a comprehensive antigenic repertoire, including patient-specific neoantigens, which can stimulate a polyclonal immune response \[1\].

+However, past attempts to use lysate-based cancer vaccines have shown limited clinical success.
+The prevailing explanation centers around the immunological complexity of cancer—including poor antigenicity of self-derived tumor proteins, immune suppression within the tumor microenvironment, and poor immune infiltration.
+These barriers are real but may not fully account for the failures seen in earlier vaccine designs.

+We propose that antigen degradation during lysate preparation may also be a significant but overlooked factor.
+The most commonly used lysate preparation methods are repeated freeze-thaw cycles and sonication. \[1, 2\] These can denature sensitive membrane-bound and surface-associated proteins, especially those embedded within lipid rafts or involved in receptor signaling.
+These proteins are often key to the immune system’s recognition of tumor cells but are highly vulnerable to mechanical and thermal disruption.
+As water freezes, it forms ice crystals that can physically shear proteins or disrupt lipid membranes.
+Freezing effects: Solute concentration (As ice forms, salts and other solutes become concentrated in the remaining liquid, which can denature or oxidize proteins.), pH level (Buffers like phosphate can undergo pH swings when frozen, stressing pH-sensitive proteins.), Oxidation and aggregation (Free thiols and other reactive groups can oxidize, leading to disulfide scrambling, aggregation, or loss of function.), Loss of tertiary and quaternary structure (Even if the primary sequence survives, proteins may misfold or lose conformation.)
+Membrane-bound proteins are especially sensitive to these effects because their structure depends on the integrity of the lipid bilayer.

+Sonication is equally imprecise as freeze-thaw cycles.
+Its effects are global not local.
+It affects all lipids not just some.
+The result is crude by comparison.

+Hypothesis: A more controlled and structurally respectful method of tumor lysate generation—specifically, UV laser lithography (as used in UV laser microdissection systems).
+UV laser (especially around 193–266 nm) has high absorption by proteins and nucleic acids, allowing for clean photoablation or photofragmentation and preservation of post-translational modifications on antigens not struck by the beam.
+Controlled fragmentation zones may be possible using a photomask if scattering is not high enough to affect adjacent tissue.
+This preserved adjacent tissue is then used for vaccination.
+Laser capture microdissection provides a precedent for the feasibility of this.
+Compared to freeze-thaw cycles this may better preserve membrane-bound and conformational antigens and therefore improve the immunogenicity of autologous tumor vaccines.

+Lithography is the use of a laser with a photomask to etch precise patterns onto a substrate without disturbing the surrounding material.
 UV laser lithography is widely used in semiconductor fabrication to achieve nanoscale precision (currently the smallest transistor is 2nm which is much smaller than a 20-30 nm ribosome).
-The reason I think it can be applied to vaccine preparation is because ultraviolet frequency is extremely well suited for breaking organic C-C and C-N bonds.
+But ultraviolet frequency is extremely well suited for breaking organic C-C and C-N bonds.
 In fact, “laser capture microdissection” is a known method of using UV lasers to dissect individual cells.
 Because of the nice cuts they make, fluorine-based excimer lasers that operate in the UV-C range (around 193 nm) are also used in eye surgery.
 Deep UV (200–300 nm) can interact with proteins and DNA without massive heat buildup, making it ideal for precise cellular fragmentation.
 Femtosecond (fs) or picosecond (ps) pulsed UV lasers are especially good at breaking bonds and not disrupting surrounding tissue.

-X-rays are another excellent frequency candidate.
-In fact, x ray photomasks exist, and lithography systems can achieve nearly the same precision as those that employ UV light.
-X-rays have significantly more energy than UV light.
-The cell membrane is approximately 10nm thick.
-Approximately 20-40% of known tumor-associated antigens (TAA) are membrane bound so it is safe to use the outermost portion as the initial target.
-As a safety margin, let’s examine the penetration of UV and X rays of 10 nm of tightly wound keratin.
-By some estimates, the UV (300–350 nm) transmission is ~30–40%, and X-ray (1-10 keV) transmission 99%.
-Less x-rays will be absorbed, but they are higher energy and break bonds much more effectively when they are absorbed.

-X rays have fewer numbers of interactions, but each interaction is more likely to break a chemical bond.
-The overall efficacy of these frequencies may compensate for the difficulties in their optical manipulation.

 You don’t need a $200 million ASML machine to do this.
 All you need is a reliable UV laser source (a few hundred thousand dollars) and a good UV photomask (a few hundred thousand dollars).
 Wavelengths and Actual Laser System: